ajithkvp/GITS/README.md

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.

+### gits commit_tree
+This command produces a visual representation of the commit history that makes it easier to understand the branching and merging of different branches in a Git repository.
+This can be especially useful for complex projects with multiple contributors or when working with feature branches and merges.
+The graph lines connect commits to show the sequence of commits and how they are related, helping you to visualize the history of your project more clearly.

 ### pydoc implementation
 We have tried to write as much documentation as possible.
 You can use pydoc to go through the documentation.